-- 4.3 In Rhondda Cynon Taf the Chief Executive salary is determined by the criteria set out in the JNC for Local Authority Chief Executives National Agreement for Pay and Conditions of Service.
-The Chief Officer salary structure is based on a percentage of the Chief Executives salary.
-Within the Education & Lifelong Learning directorate, there are some Heads of Service positions which are remunerated at the senior Soulbury pay scale level.
-For details of the Chief Officer salary structure, please refer to Section 6 below. - 4.4 Any change to the existing Chief Executive and Chief Officer pay structure for Rhondda Cynon Taf can only be determined upon by the Council's Cabinet and full Council as necessary.
-Should any changes to the existing pay structure be considered, then due regard will be given to the Independent Remuneration Panel which is covered in Section 11 below.
+- In Rhondda Cynon Taf the Chief Executive salary is determined by the criteria set out in the JNC for Local Authority Chief Executives National Agreement for Pay and Conditions of Service.
+The Chief Officer salary structure is based on a percentage of the Chief Executives salary and within the Education & Inclusion Services directorate, there are some Heads of Service positions which are remunerated at the senior Soulbury pay scale level.
+For details of the Chief Officer salary structure, please refer to Section 6 below. - 4.5 Any change to the existing Chief Executive and Chief Officer pay structure for Rhondda Cynon Taf can only be determined by the Council's Cabinet and full Council as necessary.
+Should any changes to the existing value of the pay structure be considered, then due regard will be given to the Independent Remuneration Panel which is covered in Section 11 below.